YanZ777/Git-Tutorial/README.md

 This is going to be a fairly watered down version, so here goes.

 First things first, what is Git?
 Git is a version control system.
-There are losts of different version control systems, Git is just one of them, and a popular one to boot.
+There are lots of different version control systems, Git is just one of them, and a popular one to boot.
 What is a version control system?
 It's a way of controlling multiple versions of files.
 Think of it as a way to save off snapshots of your work in different